StrongeLeeroy/interview-phase-2-a/README.md

-# Enverus Coding Interview - T&R Phase 2 - Model A
+# Coding Interview - Phase 2 - Model A

 This README file includes the intructions and rules required to complete the challenges presented during the interview.